-Recognizing that even sustainably harvested wild fish cannot keep up with growing global seafood consumption, we support alternatives like shellfish culturing that produce healthy seafood and provide restorative impact by improving the ecosystems in which the bivalves are farmed.
+Shellfish culturing produces healthy seafood and provides restorative impact by improving the ecosystems in which the bivalves are farmed.
 Shellfish mariculture is an environmentally sustainable activity over which the government together with the shellfish farmers and other industry members have developed a set of mandatory operational standards.
 Coastal communities, First Nations, government and the shellfish industry work together to strike a balance between the competing resource users and determine the most appropriate sites for shellfish production.

-Named for the Japanese word for "unique", the Yuniku TM oyster is exclusive to Organic Ocean and a premium example of the varieties that are cultured and harvested along the B.C. coast.
-Drawing its flavor from the nutrient-rich waters of Baynes Sound (the sheltered narrow strait separating Vancouver Island and Denman Island), the Yuniku TM oyster is known for its distinctive and remarkable taste characteristics.
-Growing the Yuniku TM in off-bottom cages also contributes to the delicate flavor while tumbling channels the oysters' energy into the development of the thick, deep and round cup that is coveted by oyster lovers.
+Organic Ocean supplies a number of premium varieties of those oysters which are cultured and harvested along the B.C. coast.
+Drawing their flavor from the nutrient-rich waters of the north Pacific, these oysters are known for their distinctive and remarkable taste characteristics.
+Growing these oysters in off-bottom cages also contributes to the delicate flavor while tumbling channels the oysters' energy into the development of the thick, deep and round cup that is coveted by oyster lovers.

 SALISH SEA MUSSELS